Market Philosophy

 You just created a deal out of thin air.
 No 10 years of branding experience.
 No marketing degree.
 No fancy case studies.
 Just eyes and initiative.

 This is the Connector OS — the system for owning the middle.
-And it doesn’t care about the biggest lie society tells us: that you need permission to make money.

 The Identity Shift